greg-js/arch-wiki-md-repo/wiki/_content/english/GDM.md

 AutomaticLoginEnable=True
 ```

-**Warning:** If GDM fails after adding these lines, comment them out from a TTY.
+**Tip:** If GDM fails after adding these lines, comment them out from a TTY.

 or for an automatic login with a delay: